 Living paycheck to paycheck can be stressful.
 It can stop you from getting ahead, saving for the future, paying down debt, and spending your money on things that are more important.

-While breaking the paycheck to paycheck cycle isn’t easy, it may be possible for you, and it starts with working towards building a cushion in your budget.
-When you have one month’s worth of expenses sitting in your Unallocated, it’s a cushion that helps you pay this month’s bills and fill your Envelopes in Goodbudget with money you earned last month.
+While breaking the paycheck to paycheck cycle isn’t easy, it starts with working towards building a cushion in your budget.
+When you have one month’s worth of expenses, it’s a cushion that helps you pay this month’s bills and fill your Envelopes in Goodbudget with money you earned last month.
 That means you won’t have to use up your paycheck on groceries or rent as soon as you cash it.
 It also provides some stability and makes it possible to cover small emergency expenses when they come up.

 Look at Past Spending

 Ever get to the end of the month and wonder where all your money went?
 You’re not alone.
 Even if you use Goodbudget to track your spending, it’s easy to go on autopilot and spend without thinking.
 Knowing where your money is actually going can you help create a budget that you can stick with.